Given the incredibly dark nature of the series, was there ever any doubt that there would be tear jerkers?

 Tom was dead.
 The Yeerk in his head was dead.

 - Rachel's final moments also aren't pretty.
 Knowing she's about to die, she demorphs so that she can smile at her love interest, Tobias, who morphs human so that he can cry for her (hawks don't cry).
 Her last words are to him: "I love you."
-A polar bear then unceremoniously grunts, <You fight well, human,> and then kills her with a single blow.
+A yeerk controller in the form of a polar bear then unceremoniously grunts, and promptly kills her with a single blow.

 - Her final thought.
 She doesn't get to finish it.I wondered if—